 A neutral, open-standard, commodity ID is best for everyone

 MediaMath is working with DigiTrust to support transacting on the DigiTrust ID.
 The reasons we joined still hold true.
 The non-profit, IAB-managed, neutral, common ID is the right choice on which to build our Open Identity offering, where the differentiation is higher in the stack.
-The commoditization in the DigiTrust ID layer is part of what makes our identity offerings open, extensible and portable.
+The commoditization in the DigiTrust ID layer is part of what makes our identity offering open, extensible and portable.
 We want the base ID to be a commodity—one that everyone can recognize and share to obviate hundreds of third-party tracking tags and numerous performance and privacy-challenging vectors, all while respecting consumers.